ArtShp/numberlink-SAT-solver/README.md

 It was discovered that the more nodes (end points) there are, the less time it takes to solve the puzzle.

+Normal puzzles bigger than $20 \times 20$ are not computable in an adequate time.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.